johlym/johnathan.org/_posts/2015-01-20-photography-goals.md

 For those who say that new gear won’t help you take better photos, they might be wrong if the old gear was of retiring age.

 When it comes to actually taking photos, however, there’s no amount of gear that will make me get out and shoot.
 I have to want to.
 With the gear half of my desire out of the way, all I have left is myself to fight with.
-For 2015, I’m attempting to apply the [same goals I set up for my writing][7] to my photography and have broken them down as such:
+For 2015, I’m attempting to apply the same goals I set up for my writing to my photography and have broken them down as such:

 1. Shoot at least twice a week